Leefury/leefury/README.md

-# Git Test Repo
+# What is this?
-I am learning how git hub works and experimenting with coding
+I am simply learning how git hub works and experimenting with coding.

-## Sub Header Test
+## My Message

 Hello World!